Swiss Foreign Affairs Minister calls for renewed disarmament efforts

 “As we speak, the horror of war affects children, women and men in Damascus and too many innocent civilian victims, medical staff, patients and humanitarian aid workers are being attacked,” he said.

-Switzerland welcomed Security Council Resolution 2041 which was passed on Saturday, said Cassis, and called on all parties to implement it with immediate effect.
-The resolution calls for an immediate end to the fighting and the establishments of a humanitarian truce lasting at least 30 days in Syria.
+Switzerland welcomed Security Council Resolution 2041 which was passed on Saturday, said Cassis, calling on all parties to implement it with immediate effect.
+The resolution demands an immediate end to the fighting and the establishments of a humanitarian truce lasting at least 30 days in Syria.

 SDA-ATS/ln